egel/dotfiles/configuration/README.md

 > In daily work I heavily rely on nvim used inside tmux sessions while using TKL keyboard types, so the configuration have most effective shortcuts for this particular combination.

 > [!TIP]
-> To avoid problems during setup, it's much saver to use absolute paths while cleating symlinks.
+> To avoid problems during setup, it's much saver to use absolute paths while creating symlinks.

 ## zsh